 Legislation and Guidance

 Smoke emitted from premises (other than domestic bonfires) is covered by the Clean Air Act of 1993.
-Even if you do not live in a smoke control area, you have to abide by certain regulations.
+Although there are no smoke control areas in East Herts, you still have to abide by certain regulations.
 The main offences that the council investigates are:

 Section 1 - Prohibition of dark smoke etc. from chimneys.
 This states that it is an offence to emit dark smoke from the chimney of any building (including house) on any day unless specified in the Dark Smoke (Permitted Periods) Regulations of 1958.
 We will write to you if you commit an offence under this legislation and then, if it occurs again, will consider prosecution